ImageMagick/Usage-Markdown/morphology/index.md

 The octogon is however rotated 45 degrees from the [Octagonal Distance Kernel](octagonal)

 It is also this shape difference that causes the final maximum distance to be larger.
-Essentually a larger octagon rotated in this way fits into the shape better, thus the larger maximal distance result.
+Essentially a larger octagon rotated in this way fits into the shape better, thus the larger maximal distance result.

 Another fractional distance 'interger' kernel that can be used is this one, though the distance is in terms of 3 units instead of 2.
 That is the results need to be divided by 3 to get the distance in terms of pixel size, which is not really a great divisor to use.